klemensms/SOP-CRM/Application Case Lifecycle Mermaid.md

   %% concurrency
   state Active {
       [*] --> A
-      A --> B : EvNumLockPressed
+      A --> B : Make payment .

   }
   state InActive {